Sleep Optimized

 1. Digital Triage (5 Minutes)

 The first five minutes are about 'closing the loops.'
-There is something called the Zeigarnik Effect, which suggests that our brains are hard-wired to remember unfinished tasks better than completed ones.
+There is something called the Zeigarnik_effect, which suggests that our brains are hard-wired to remember unfinished tasks better than completed ones.
 This is why that one unread Slack message haunts you while you’re trying to enjoy a glass of wine at dinner.
 During this time, I do a quick inbox triage.
-I don’t answer everything; I just decide what can wait until tomorrow and what needs a 'received, will follow up tomorrow' placeholder.
-By doing this, I’m telling my brain it’s okay to stop processing the data.
+I don’t answer everything; I just decide what can wait until tomorrow and what needs a simple 'received, will follow up tomorrow' placeholder.

 2. The Physical Reset (5 Minutes)

 This sounds like busy work, but it’s vital for the sensory transition.
 I clear the stray coffee mugs, file the loose papers, and organize my desk.
 There is a specific, almost ritualistic feeling to it.
 I wait for the cold, industrial click of my monitor power button followed by the sudden, heavy silence of an empty cubicle row.
 That sound has become my signal that the professional version of me is signing off.
-If you work in an open-plan office like I do, this physical act of 'closing shop' is a powerful cue to your nervous system that the threat-response phase of the day is over.

 3. The Cognitive Offload (5 Minutes)

 This is the most important part.
 I grab a physical notebook—no screens allowed—and write down the 'Tomorrow List.'
 I get specific.
-If I don't write down this pending campaign budget now, it will wake me up like a physical alarm at 3:15 AM.
+If I don't write down that pending campaign budget now, it will wake me up like a physical alarm at 3:00 AM.
 I list the three most stressful things I have to handle the next day.
 Once they are on paper, they are out of my working memory.
-I’m essentially offloading my anxiety onto the page so my brain doesn't have to carry it home.
-It reminds me of taking my laptop to bed and how that used to wreck my nights; writing it down at the office prevents that 'work-in-bed' urge from ever starting.

 The Results: By the Numbers

-I tracked this experiment from December 1, 2025, through April 10, 2026.
+I tracked this experiment from early last December through mid-April of 2026.
 I wanted to see if 15 minutes of 'office time' could actually translate to more 'pillow time.'
-The results were, frankly, better than any supplement I've tried.
+The results were, frankly, better than any expensive supplement I've tried.
 My current sleep latency has dropped to an average of 14 minutes.
-That is a 70.8% reduction in the time I spend lying awake wondering if I’m going to get fired.
-Look, I’m still a marketing director.
-I still work 50 hours a week.
-I still have deadlines that make my stomach do somersaults.
-But the difference is that now, those somersaults happen at 3:00 PM, not 3:00 AM.
+That is a significant reduction in the time I spend lying awake wondering if I’m going to get fired for a missed deadline.

 Progress, Not Perfection